 Goodee, an online shop founded by twins Byron and Dexter Peart, focuses on curating products from sustainably minded artisans and brands.
 Among them is this four-legged anthropomorphic tray designed by Sebastian Herkner for Ames.
-According to Goodee, the tray — which comes in both black and red finishes — is handcrafted in Colombia’s Tolima region and is inspired by the pottery exhibits at Bogotá’s Museo de Oro.
+According to Goodee, the tray — which comes in both black and red finishes — is handcrafted in Colombia’s Tolima region and is inspired by the pottery exhibits from Bogotá’s Museo de Oro.

-Speaking of unexpected shapes, if you’re looking for a vase that breaks the norm, this brightly patterned chubby-ish number from home-goods line Jungalow is as eye-catching without flowers as it would be with some peeking out of the top.
+If you’re looking for a vase that breaks the norm, this brightly patterned chubby-ish number from home-goods line Jungalow is as eye-catching without flowers as it would be with some peeking out of the top.
 (Though if you do want to add some, Jungalow says the vase is best for displaying dried or faux flowers instead of freshly cut stems.)
 The company, founded by Justina Blakeney, stocks pieces she makes herself as well as “creative, colorful, modern goods from around the globe,” according to its website.

 Interior designer Marie Burgos’s MB Collection stocks a wide selection of home goods, from lighting to furniture to accents like this pill-shaped vase with a slightly textured exterior that catches the eye without overcomplicating its simple design.
 In white, it will surely make whatever flowers you add pop.

-This peace-sign–shaped vase from Jungalow is designed by Blakeney herself.
+This peace sign–shaped vase from Jungalow is designed by Blakeney herself.
 It comes in eight bright colors and will add a groovy touch to an entryway table or bookshelf — with or without flowers.